uyuni-project/uyuni/testsuite/documentation/guidelines.md

 ### Idempotency

-[Idempotency](docs/idempotency.md) is the faculty to run same the feature any number of times.
+Idempotency is the faculty to run same the feature any number of times.
 The basic idea of such a feature is that it does not change its environment.

-**Always** create an idempotent feature, and **always** as a secondary feature (a feature that is run after all core features).
-If the feature is not idempotent, it will be not merged.

-To acheive idempotency, you may create preparation scenarios at the beginning of your scenarios to prepare for the other tests, and cleanup scenarios at the end of your features.

-If you do operations on packages, look [here](Patches_test.md).
+Our secondary features (the features run after the core features) are supposed to be idempotent.

+Idempotency is a topic of its own.
+Please refer to [idempotency documentation](idempotency.md) for details.

 ### Phrasing